slamjeron/AutoGrinder/README.md

 # comands for advanstAutoGrinder
-"0" key will paus play back so you can edit the curent action right erow key will make you go to the privous action left erow key will make you go to the next action. curently you may not resume the play back you must press "Q" them "P" to start the sequence over. when paused type 2 too add a click to the curent index. too replace an action type 3 and where ever your curser is it will click there next time the record is played.
+"0" key will paus play back so you can edit the curent action right erow key will make you go to the privous action left erow key will make you go to the next action. curently you may not resume the play back you must press "Q" then "P" to start the sequence over. when paused type 2 too add a click to the curent index. too replace an action type 3 and where ever your curser is it will click there next time the record is played.

 ## License